Albany Anglo-Boer War Memorial

 The memorial was unveiled by the Governor, Sir Walter Hely-Hutchinson, and paid for by "money provided by free will offerings of the citizens and of the members of the various Corps, to the honour of whose dead comrades the memorial is erected."
 A significant gathering of people attended the unveiling ceremony.

 In the Grahamstown Journal of 10 March 1906, in which a detailed account of the festivities which took place at the unveiling of the memorial appeared, it was referred to as the 'Memorial to the fallen men of Albany and Grahamstown.'
 However it is also sometimes referred to as the Anglo-Boer War Memorial.

-Rudyard Kipling especially composed the Poetic inscription and the sculptor was Stanley Nicholson BABB (1874-1957) of England.
+The sculptor of these four fine bronze art works was Stanley Nicholson BABB (1874-1957) of England.
 Other public works by Babb are the Scott Memorial in St Paul's Cathedral and figures of Gainsborough and Romney at the Victoria and Albert Museum.
 (Ref: Times, London, 23 September 1957, p.
 14)

 A short inscription - in v-cut letters with lead inserts - records the main dedication on the memorial - on the south face of the obelisk just above the coat of arms.
 This dedication reads: